 - Cover letter

-- Or you can choose one from the following two articles to complete a writing sample
+- Or you can choose one from the following three articles to complete a writing sample

-For more information, please contact Maichue Khang at maichue (at) mongabay.org
+For more information, please contact Maria Salazar at maria (at) mongabay.org

 For a list of our former interns and contributors, visit our internship bio page.